First Time User? Sign Up Now

 The results of the tests and procedures done to diagnose craniopharyngioma are used to help make decisions about treatment.

-Recurrent craniopharyngioma is a tumor that has recurred (come back) after it has been treated.
+Sometimes childhood craniopharyngioma recurs (comes back) after it has been treated.
 The tumor may come back in the same area of the brain where it was first found.